1. Products

 Histogram is the graphical representation of the tonal distribution in a digital image.
 In the image processing context, the histogram of an image normally refers to a histogram of the pixel intensity values.
 The Boost.GIL library enables software developers to generate a histogram inside their own application using C++ code.
 It can be generated by counting the number of pixel values that fall in each bin.
 You can also compute the luminosity histogram of the image with ease.

-Writing Image via C++ API
+How to Write Image via C++ API?

 #define png_infopp_NULL (png_infopp)NULL